ankaAR/bestiario5e/_creatures/empyrean.md

 ***Maul.*** Ataque de arma cuerpo a cuerpo: +17 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 31 (6d6 + 10) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 15 Constitution saving throw or be stunned until the end of the empyrean's next turn.

 ***Bolt.*** Ranged Spell Attack: +15 to hit, range 600 pies, un objetivo.
-Impacto: 24 (7d6) damage of one of the following types (empyrean's choice): acid, cold, fire, force, lightning, radiant, or thunder.
+Impacto: 24 (7d6) damage of one of the following types (empyrean's choice): acid, frío, fire, force, lightning, radiant, or thunder.

 ### Acciones Legendarias